-Ron began writing poetry at a very young age - at least 17 years old - probably younger.
-He also stopped writing poetry at a very young age, much like one of his favorite poets, Arthur Rimbaud, with whom he closely identified.
-He self-published Asylum in 1968, at the age of 22.
-He said he didn’t write poetry after that...
+Ron Davies began writing poetry at a very young age.
+Sadly, he also stopped at a very young age, much like one of his favorite poets, Arthur Rimbaud, with whom he closely identified.
+Ron self-published his first book of poems in 1968, which he called asylum.
+He was 22 years old at the time and said he never wrote poetry after that.
+He may not have called it poetry, but for the rest of his life, Ron wrote thought provoking lyrics and compiled an extensive catalog of beautiful songs.

 life is an asylum